PipedreamHQ/docs/docs/environment-variables/README.md

 Any changes you make to environment variables — adding, removing, or updating one — must be saved for them to take effect.
 You'll see the green **Save** button appear in the footer of the page when you've made changes that need to be saved.

-Updates to environment variables will be made available to your pipelines as soon as the save operation is complete — typically a few seconds after you click **Save**.
-So if you update the value of an environment variable in the UI, your pipeline should automatically use that new value where it's referenced.
+Updates to environment variables will be made available to your workflows as soon as the save operation is complete — typically a few seconds after you click **Save**.
+So if you update the value of an environment variable in the UI, your workflow should automatically use that new value where it's referenced.

 There are some restrictions on the names and values of environment variables — see the [limits](#limits) section below.
 If you encounter these constraints, you'll typically see a helpful error message noting what the issue is: